loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Rotate the image.
 From the *Edit* menu, select *Transform*, then select *Rotate 90° CCW*.
 The top of the image should now be facing to the left.

 #.
-Position image: Select the Move tool.
-Move the image to the desired spot.
-Images should be 3/4" away from the left and right edges, flush with top and bottom edges, and flush against each other.
-Hide the background layer so that you can see any white image edges better.
+Position the image.
+Select the *Move Tool*.
+Move the image so that it is 3/4" in from the left and flush with the top of the page.

 #.
-Place second image, rasterize, rotate.
+Hide the background layer in the *Layers Panel* so that you can see any white edges of the images better.

 #.
-Position second image.
+Use similar procedures to place the second image, rasterize it, and rotate it.

 #.
-Place third and fourth images, rasterize, rotate, position.
-Check that fourth image is flush with the bottom of the page.
+Position the second image just below the first image.

 #.
-Place fifth image, rasterize, rotate, position.
+Similarly, place the third and fourth images, rasterize them, rotate them, and position them.
+Make sure that the fourth image is flush with the bottom of the page.

 #.
-Place sixth, seventh, and eighth images, rasterize, rotate, position.
+Place fifth image, rasterize it, rotate it, and position it 3/4" in from the right and flush with the top of the page.
+It should be just to the right of the first image.

 #.
+Place the sixth image, rasterized and rotated, just below the fifth image.

+#.
+Place the seventh and eighth images, rasterize them, rotate them, and position them.
+The eight image shoulid be flush with the bottom of the page.

-Group eight layers.
-Name group "images".
-Hide group.
+#.
+Group all eight image layers.
+Name the group **images**.

+#.
+Hide the **images** group.

 B. Adding Information on the Inside
 +++++++++++++++++++++++++++++++++++